kriti0987/AI-POWERED-PERSONAL-TRAINER/README.md

 # AI-POWERED-PERSONAL-TRAINER

-Real-time computer vision system that automates the tracking of physical exercises, utilizing Human Pose Estimation (HPE), the tool monitors specific joint movements to count repetitions accurately while providing a "Heads-Up Display" (HUD) for immediate user feedback.
-It concludes every session with a performance summary dashboard, bridging the gap between raw data and actionable fitness insights.
+Real-time computer vision system that automates the tracking of physical exercises, utilizing Human Pose Estimation (HPE), the tool monitors specific joint movements to count repetitions accurately, concludes every session with a performance summary dashboard, bridging the gap between raw data and actionable fitness insights.

 # The Problem
 1. **Lack of Accuracy**: Manual rep counting is prone to human error, especially during high-intensity training.